llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

 ## Integer Fragment IDs

 > TODO: This was just a quick jotting-down of one idea for eliminating the need
-> for a distincit `DIFragment` to represent the identity of fragments.
+> for a distinct `DIFragment` to represent the identity of fragments.

 ### Local Variable Broken Into Two Scalars